stephenslater/Crowd-Dynamics/docs/implementation.md

 computations have been completed, we write our results to a Pandas dataframe to be used in the visualization code.

 We run this stage of our computation on a AWS EMR cluster with Spark.
-In particular, we use emr-5.23.0, which has Spark 2.4.0 on Hadoop 2.8.5 YARN with Ganglia 3.7.2 and Zeppelin 0.8.1, and have 8 m4.xlarge instances in our cluster.
+In particular, we use emr-5.23.0, which has Spark 2.4.0 on Hadoop 2.8.5 YARN with Ganglia 3.7.2 and Zeppelin 0.8.1, and have 8 m4.xlarge worker instances on our cluster.

 We now provide some more details on how our analytics transformation were done.
 Locations of people and number of people are both fairly straightforward, to calculate, with location computed by finding the centers of the input bounding boxes and number of people found by just counting the number of bounding boxes.
 Group size and velocity computations are a bit more involved, however, and are described in detail below.